Samsung/tizen-docs/docs/application/dotnet/guides/pims/calendar.md

 To retrieve a single event:

-1. Retrieve an event record using the `Get()` method of the [Tizen.Pims.Calendar.CalendarDatabase](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarDatabase.html) class, with the event ID as the second parameter:
+1. Retrieve an event record using the `Get()` method of the [Tizen.Pims.Calendar.CalendarDatabase](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarDatabase.html) class, with the event ID as the second parameter:

-    ```
+    ```csharp
     var manager = new CalendarManager();
     var record = manager.Database.Get(CalendarViews.Event.Uri, eventId);
     ```

-2. When no longer needed, destroy the event instance and release all its resources using the `Dispose()` method of the [Tizen.Pims.Calendar.CalendarRecord](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarRecord.html) class:
+2. When no longer needed, destroy the event instance and release all its resources using the `Dispose()` method of the [Tizen.Pims.Calendar.CalendarRecord](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarRecord.html) class:

-    ```
+    ```csharp
     record.Dispose();
     ```